Communist Party of Nepal (Maoist Centre): Second Constituent Assembly (2013–2015)

-Federal Republic and dissolution, 2016–2018
+Federal Republic and dissolution (2016–2018)

 Pushpa Kamal Dahal became prime minister for the second time on 3 August 2016, before resigning on 25 May 2017 to make way for Sher Bahadur Deuba to become prime minister as per an agreement with Nepali Congress.
-On 19 May 2016, ten Maoist parties including pro-unity factions from the Communist Party of Nepal (Revolutionary Maoist) and Communist Party of Nepal and the Matrika Yadav-led Communist Party of Nepal (Maoist) merged with the party.
+On 19 May 2016, 10 Maoist parties including pro-unity factions from the Communist Party of Nepal (Revolutionary Maoist) and Communist Party of Nepal and the Matrika Prasad Yadav-led Communist Party of Nepal (Maoist) merged with the party.
 The party renamed itself to Communist Party of Nepal (Maoist Centre) following the merger.

 In the 2017 local elections, the party won 5,411 seats including 106 mayor and chair positions of 753 becoming third largest.
-The party won the mayoral post in only one metropolitan city, Bharatpur with the support of Nepali Congress and Renu Dahal(Daughter of Puspa Kamal Dahal) became mayor.
+The party won the mayoral post in only one metropolitan city, Bharatpur with the support of Nepali Congress and Renu Dahal (daughter of Puspa Kamal Dahal) became mayor.

 The party announced an alliance with the Communist Party of Nepal (Unified Marxist-Leninist) before the start of the 2017 legislative and provincial elections but did not quit the government led by Sher Bahadur Deuba.
 The party won 53 seats and again emerged as the third largest party in the House of Representatives.
 The party also won 108 seats to provincial assemblies and formed coalition governments with the CPN (UML) in six out of the seven provinces.
 According to the power sharing agreement, Maoist Centre would lead the government in Karnali and Sudurpashchim.
 The party also formed a coalition government with the Communist Party of Nepal (Unified Marxist-Leninist) to lead the federal government.
 In the National Assembly elections on 6 February 2018, the party won 12 of the 56 elected seats.
-Nanda Bahadur Pun was also re-elected as vice-president on 19 March 2018.
+Nanda Bahadur Pun was also re-elected as vice-president of Nepal on 19 March 2018.

 On 17 May 2018, the Party Unification Coordination Committee decided to dissolve both coalition parties in order to create a merger party, the Nepal Communist Party.

-Revival, 2021–present
+Revival (2021–present)

-On 8 March 2021, Nepal's Supreme Court stated that the allocation of the name "Nepal Communist Party" upon the merger of the CPN(UML) and CPN (Maoist Centre), and by extension the merger itself, was void ab initio, as the name was already allotted to a party led by Rishiram Kattel, and that the NCP stood "dismissed".
+On 8 March 2021, Nepal's Supreme Court stated that the allocation of the name "Nepal Communist Party" upon the merger of the CPN (UML) and CPN (Maoist Centre), and by extension the merger itself, was void ab initio, as the name was already allotted to a party led by Rishiram Kattel, and that the NCP stood "dismissed".
 Upon the ruling, the two predecessor parties were revived in their original state immediately prior to the merger, although should the two wish to merge again with proper procedure being followed, it would be fully allowed.

-2021 Split
+2021 split

-The party faced a split when the MPs Prabhu Sah, Gauri Shankar Chaudhary, Lekhraj Bhatta, Deputy prime minister Top Bahadur Rayamajhi) and two National Assembly members (including Ram Bhadur Thapa) split from the party and joined the CPN(UML), along with nine provincial assembly members.
-Two mayors and three rural municipality chairpersons also left the party and joined the CPN(UML).
+The party faced a split when the MPs Prabhu Sah, Gauri Shankar Chaudhary, Lekhraj Bhatta, Deputy prime minister Top Bahadur Rayamajhi) and two National Assembly members (including Ram Bhadur Thapa) split from the party and joined the CPN (UML), along with nine provincial assembly members.
+Two mayors and three rural municipality chairpersons also left the party and joined the CPN (UML).